sgilda/maven-qstools-plugin/README.md

  - README.html files
  - files from the following libraries: jquery, cordova, angular, qunit, backbone, lodash, modernizr, yepnope.

-If you need for any reason remove some files from the the Checker, you can add the excludes expression to 'qstools.excludes' parameter:
+If you need for any reason remove some files from the the Checker, you can add the *excludes expression* to 'qstools.excludes' parameter:

-    mvn org.jboss.maven.plugins:maven-qstools-plugin:1.0.0-SNAPSHOT:updateBoms
+    mvn org.jboss.maven.plugins:maven-qstools-plugin:1.0.0-SNAPSHOT:check
        -Dqstools.excludes="**/somefile.txt, *.bkp"

-You can also use a file with the ignored files list using the `qstools.excudes.file` property:
+You can *also use a file with the ignored files list* using the `qstools.excudes.file` property:

-    mvn org.jboss.maven.plugins:maven-qstools-plugin:1.0.0-SNAPSHOT:updateBoms
+    mvn org.jboss.maven.plugins:maven-qstools-plugin:1.0.0-SNAPSHOT:check
-       -Dqstools.excludes.file=somefile.txt
+       -Dqstools.excludes.file=<relative or absolute path to a file>

 `Note:` The file format uses individual patterns on each line

+File content example:

+        src/main/resources/import.sql
+        src/main/webapp/js/somejs.js
+        **/*.css
+        **/somelibrary*.js
+        src/main/resources/**/*.xml

 If you need to update quickstarts BOMs
 --------------------------------------